In-depth reviews

 Equipment, options & accessories

-There are just two trim levels to choose from with the MG4: SE and Trophy.
-The former is available in both Standard and Long Range form, and comes with plenty of standard kit including 17-inch alloy wheels, a 10.25-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital driver’s display, LED headlights and rear parking sensors.
+There are just three trim levels to choose from with the MG4: SE, Trophy and XPower.
+SE trim is available in both Standard and Long Range form, and comes with plenty of standard kit including 17-inch alloy wheels, a 10.25-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital driver’s display, LED headlights and rear parking sensors.
 Plus, there’s lane-keep assist, adaptive cruise control and driver attention alert.
 SE Long Range models also get an active grille system to improve aerodynamics.

-Trophy-spec MG4s like our test car are only available with the Long Range battery and motor, but add more luxuries like a 360-degree camera, wireless phone charging, heated front seats and steering wheel, as well as some additional safety systems including blind-spot monitoring and lane-change assist.
+Trophy-spec MG4s can be specified with either the Long Range or Extended Range powertrains, and add more luxuries like a 360-degree camera, wireless phone charging, heated front seats and steering wheel, as well as some additional safety systems including blind-spot monitoring and lane-change assist.
 Not to mention a two-tone black roof and split roof spoiler.

 Infotainment, apps & sat nav

-The on-screen climate controls can be accessed via a swipe down panel, so long as you’re not using Apple CarPlay or Android Auto.
-Some of the on-screen toggles for things like drive modes and regenerative brake strength are also pretty small, so it can be hard to adjust key settings like these on the move.
+The on-screen climate controls can be accessed via a swipe-down panel, so long as you’re not using Apple CarPlay or Android Auto.
+Some of the on-screen toggles for things like drive modes and regenerative brake strength are also pretty small, so it can be hard to adjust key settings like these on the move – especially given how many sub menus you have to navigate to reach them.
 Thankfully, you can programme the star buttons on the steering wheel to control some functions like the strength of the regenerative braking.

 The seven-inch instrument panel behind the wheel gives you pretty much all the information you need, but doesn’t feature a full-screen map display, which is a shame.
 Once again, the icons on the display for key info are very small, and the only indication that you’ve changed driving modes is a bit of text that can be hidden by the camera for the driver attention system.